EO-DataHub/eodhp-web-presence/README.md

 The admin panel can be accessed at [http://127.0.0.1:8000/admin](http://127.0.0.1:8000/admin).

+### Management Commands

+#### init

+`python manage.py init` will prepopulate a basic web presence with some content.
+It is intended to be used in development to quickly deploy a representative web presence.

+#### elevate_user

+`python manage.py elevate_user USERNAME` can elevate an existing user to have admin priveleges and hence be able to access the Wagtail admin panel.
+An optional `--revoke` flag is available to remove a user's admin priveleges.

 ## Build Image

 A Dockerfile has been provided for packaging the app for deployment in production.